grom72/daos/docs/admin/common_tasks.md

 6. Check that the directory where the log files will be created exists.
 E.g., `control_log_file`, `log_file` field in `engines` section.
 7. Start `daos_server`.
-8. Use `dmg config generate` to generate the config file that contains PMEM and NVMe.
+8. Use `dmg config generate` to generate the config file that contains PMem and NVMe.
 9. Define the certificate files in the server config.
 10. Start server with the generated config file.